 Stabilization Over Heroics

 Finally, you must actively bridge the communication gap between the product team and the new engineering leader during months six through nine.
 When product managers complain that "engineering is moving too slow," the CEO must defend the architectural rebuilding phase.
 The VPE is doing the unglamorous, invisible work required to prevent system collapse at $50M ARR.
 If a crisis does strike and you find yourself unexpectedly without leadership, execute the protocols in When Your CTO Quits: The 48-Hour Stabilization Plan.
-But understand this unyielding truth: firing your VP of Engineering at the 9-month mark guarantees you will spend the next 18 months fixing the exact same problems with a worse team.
+But understand this unyielding truth: firing your VP of Engineering at the 9-month mark often means you spend the next 18 months fixing the same problems with a less stable team.
 Commit to the process, endure the dip, and unlock the enterprise value that only comes with a mature, 18-month engineering foundation.